 Current NFC odds: +1200 (Odds before season: +1000)

 I’ve been skeptical of this Seahawks team.
 They did everything they could to lose their Week 4 game against the 49ers, but luckily San Francisco gave it right back.
-The offence has been highly inconsistent - dynamic one moment and anemic the next.
+The offense has been highly inconsistent - dynamic one moment and anemic the next.

 In their game against the 49ers, they started with five straight three-and-outs.
-The defence is once again vulnerable in the secondary after they did nothing to replace top cornerback Shaquill Griffin once he signed with Jacksonville.
+The defense is once again vulnerable in the secondary after they did nothing to replace top cornerback Shaquill Griffin once he signed with Jacksonville.

 They’ve also been vulnerable to the big play, routinely blowing coverages.
 In Weeks 1 and 4 they were fortunate to not be playing teams well-equipped to take advantage.
-The one top-tier offence that they’ve played was the Vikings, who torched them by double digits.
+The one top-tier offense that they’ve played was the Vikings, who torched them by double digits.
 Given that, we’re not buying any Seahawks futures.